 updates and amendments of regional and statewide plans.

-CDOT issued a Regional Transportation Planning Guidebook in 2006, designed to assist regional planning commissions in developing regional transportation plans consistent with federal and state requirements.
-The guidebook will be updated prior to the development of the next long range (e.g., 2040) statewide and regional transportation plans.
-Also, the Transportation Commission routinely adopts procedural directives or rules for other transportation planning-related processes.
+TheT Transportation Commission routinely adopts procedural directives or rules for other transportation planning-related processes.
 Those most relevant to the DRCOG regional process are discussed in Chapter 5.

 Relevant state statutes are listed in Appendix A.